Zerlight/InfoCo-beamer-template/README.md

 # InfoCo-beamer-template

-Hi👋 Here are some beamer templates which are secondary creations of [SINTEF Presentation](https://www.overleaf.com/latex/templates/sintef-presentation/jhbhdffczpnx) template and [college-beamer](https://github.com/liu-qilong/college-beamer).
+Hi👋 This is the template modified and used for XJTLU InfoCo, which is a secondary creation of [SINTEF Presentation](https://www.overleaf.com/latex/templates/sintef-presentation/jhbhdffczpnx) template and [college-beamer](https://github.com/liu-qilong/college-beamer).
 Thanks [Federico Zenith](federico.zenith@sintef.no) for creating such well-designed works.
 To use it in my and my friends' schools/institutes, I rewrote and added some icons and features to adapt to specific surroundings✨.

-This is the template modified and used for XJTLU InfoCo.

 For the full contribution lists, please go to [college-beamer](https://github.com/liu-qilong/college-beamer).